Fractional Topology in Interacting 1D Superconductors: Fractional Topology for two interacting wires

-We assumed here the limit $t = \Delta$, and use similar notation as in \eqref{Ham_maj}.
+We assumed here the limit $t = \Delta$, and use a similar notation as in \eqref{Ham_maj}.
 The different wires are labeled by $\sigma = 1,2$.
-As was already discussed in \cite{Herviou_2016}, the degrees of freedom of both wires are mixed in the \emph{DCI} phase, resulting in a $c= 1$ critical model for the combined wires.
-We therefore introduce new complex fermions which mix both sets of $A$ and $B$ Majorana species across both chains:
+As was already discussed in \cite{Herviou_2016}, the degrees of freedom of both wires are mixed in the DCI phase, resulting in a $c= 1$ critical model for the combined wires.
+Therefore, we introduce complex fermions which mix both sets of $A$ and $B$ Majorana species across both chains:

 Rewriting the Hamiltonian in terms of these mixed modes we obtain